ska-sa/katgpucbf/doc/dsim.rst

 However, the signal is highly configurable with the :option:`!--signals` option.
 A domain-specific language (DSL) allows continuous waves and Gaussian noise to be combined with basic operators.
 See :func:`.parse_signal` for a specification of this DSL.
-As an example, the following specification defines two signals which share a sine wave and some noise, and adds further noise noise that is uncorrelated between the polarisations:
+As an example, the following specification [#nl]_ defines two signals which share a sine wave and some noise, and adds further noise that is uncorrelated between the polarisations:

 .. code::